|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 We’ll meet at 5:00 PM at the OARS Warehouse in Vernal, Utah for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and guides and ask any last-minute questions.
 Your guides will give you a thorough trip orientation, and pass out your equipment, including: PFD (personal floatation device), helmet, wetsuit, splash jacket, and personal waterproof dry bags so that you can pack essential belongings for the following day.
 We will watch and discuss an introduction video, “Let’s get Wet”.
 Some basic knots will be introduced.

 We’ll review in detail essential knowledge about equipment, river hydraulics and safety considerations.
 We’ll learn about all the gear necessary for a successful rafting expedition and how to properly care for it.
 As we drive to the river each day we will have a “van topic” or a discussion of previous covered topics.
 Some of the discussions at the river include how to rig the boats, safety talk, paddle talk, and water anatomy.
 Once we reach the warehouse after a day out on the water, we will unload all gear, clean up, and debrief, reviewing the day’s lessons and continue afternoon and evening class time on different topics.
-We will also cover swift water rescue throughout the week.
-We will cover the ACA program and at the end of the course you will receive your certification in Swift Water Rescue.
+We will also cover ACA’s program for Swift Water Rescue, and at the end of the week you will receive your certification

 As we continue into the second half of our guide school, you will use everything you’ve learned from days one and two.
 Students will now be in charge of rigging the boats for the day’s events.
 We may even change venues and introduce the Flaming Gorge section of the Green River and Steinaker Lake for some rowing practice.
 We lunch either on the river or at take out.
 Upon reaching the warehouse in the afternoon—which will include the usual unloading of all gear, clean up, and debrief – we will also have the opportunity to practice those skills people would like to perfect, or need to work on.